RosdasHH/bamscan/README.md

 ## 🧠 How it works

 1. Configure your filaments in **Bambuddy**
-2. Print spool inserts using the provided OpenSCAD model
+2. Print spool inserts using the provided Makerworld link
 3. Attach QR codes to your filament spools and assign it in the app
 4. Use BamScan to scan a spool
 5. Assign it to the correct AMS slot on your printer
-6. Done — your AMS setup is now updated
+6. Done

 ---